-Well-coded tables are important for screen reader users to read, navigate, and understand the data in the table.
+Well-coded tables are important for screen reader users so they can read, navigate, and understand the data.

-Creating a table for data using divs and CSSCSSCSS is an acronym for cascading style sheets.
-This is what controls the design or look and feel of a site. will make that data much harder to understand for a screen reader user.
+Creating a pseudo-table for data by using divs and CSSCSS CSS is an acronym for cascading style sheets.
+This is what controls the design or look and feel of a site. will make the data much harder to understand for a screen reader user.

 // Incorrect: don’t use a table for layout only, for example in forms.